biohackathon-japan/bh23-multiomics-knowledge-graph/paper/paper.md

 More recently, autoencoders have been utilized for multi-omics data integration by leveraging their ability to learn a compressed representation or latent space of the input data.
 Autoencoders are neural network architectures consisting of an encoder and a decoder.
 The encoder maps the input data to a lower-dimensional latent space, while the decoder reconstructs the original input data from the latent representation.

+Graph Convolutional Networks (GCNs) can also be employed for multi-omics data analysis by leveraging the graph structure inherent in the data.
+GCNs are a type of neural network specifically designed to process and analyze graph-structured data, such as biological networks or interaction networks in multi-omics contexts.

+In this work, we propose the construction of a graph representation where each node represents an entity (e.g., gene, protein, metabolite) and the edges represent relationships or interactions between them.
+The graph can incorporate multiple omics layers, where each layer corresponds to a specific type of biological entity.
+We can then apply graph convolutional operations to propagate information through the graph structure.
+GCNs leverage the graph topology to update the node features based on their neighborhood relationships.
+This enables capturing local and global patterns within the multi-omics data and allows downstream analysis such as patient classification or biormarker discovery.

 # Outcomes